lukaszhapak/demo/demo/src/main/java/com/example/demo/test/readme.md

 * testing native queries

 ### mocks
-* code in other jar that is already tested, like outbox or kafka publisher
+* integration: code in other jar that is already tested, like outbox or kafka publisher
+* unit: other classes, modules,  external adapters

 ### speed up tests
 * put some stuff in other jar and test it there